 Cafe Rio Sweet Pork {Copycat}

 The great thing about this recipe, well… besides the fact that it is DELICIOUS and incredibly easy because it involves a slow cooker (my best friend), is that it’s so versatile.
 I mean, we all love the famous tostadas and salads from Cafe Rio but it doesn’t have to end there.
 Make a big batch of this pork and use it all week long in quesadillas, enchiladas, tacos, on sandwiches and in wraps, the possibilities are endless!

+Cafe Rio Sweet Pork {copycat}

-What people are saying about this Cafe Rio Sweet Pork
+Cafe Rio Sweet Pork {Copycat}